cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table.md

 :   > **Note** Only the modern partitioning syntax supports hash partitions.

 :   A partitioned table is divided into sub-tables (called partitions), which are typically created using separate `CREATE TABLE` commands.
 The partitioned table is itself empty.
 A data row inserted into the table is routed to a partition based on the value of columns or expressions in the partition key.
-If no existing partition matches the values in the new row, Greenplum Database reports an error.
+If no existing partition matches the values in the new row, Cloudberry Database reports an error.

 :   Partitioned tables do not support `EXCLUDE` constraints; however, you can define these constraints on individual partitions.